Update March 2020

 If you have a home PC / Laptop, you will probably connect to the Internet and that is where your Malware* problems start.
 In a nutshell, if you want to avoid getting infected with Malware* don’t connect to the Internet and don’t use removable media to copy Data on to your PC 🙂

 Not connecting to the Internet is probably not an option so I’ll brief you on some basic self-defence or PCJUDO.
-Some Internet security experts advise that over 70,000 Malware infections are released on a DAILY basis and that an “unprotected” computer will become infected with several Malware infections within minutes of being connected to the Internet; that is a sobering thought!
+Some Internet security experts advise that over 70,000 Malware infections are released on a DAILY basis and that an “unprotected” computer will become infected with several Malware infections or will be compromised within minutes of being connected to the Internet; that is a sobering thought!

 Basic PCJUDO would involve installing: – (Windows 10 pretty much takes care of the first three)

 - Run regular scans with Malwarebytes to make sure your anti-virus product is working, check out Malwarebytes here.

 - Learn how to use the Web and Email securely.